openedx/edx-documentation/en_us/open_edx_release_notes/source/olive.rst

 Course Authoring Micro-frontend (MFE)
 -------------------------------------

-The Course Authoring Micro-frontend is included in the Olive release.
-It is enabled by setting :code:`COURSE_AUTHORING_MICROFRONTEND_URL`.
-The Course Authoring MFE allows for several new features, including :ref:`pages-and-resources` in Studio, and a new :ref:`text-html-editor` and a new :ref:`video-editor`.
+The Course Authoring Micro-frontend is included and enabled in the Olive release, but only the :ref:`pages-and-resources` feature is turned on.
+The MFE can be disabled by setting :code:`COURSE_AUTHORING_MICROFRONTEND_URL` to False.
+The Course Authoring MFE also allows for new course editors in Studio, although only the new :ref:`text-html-editor` is production ready.
 More details on each of these features are below, and in the `Course Authoring MFE README`_.

 .. _Course Authoring MFE README: https://github.com/openedx/frontend-app-course-authoring/blob/open-release/olive.master/README.rst